sphinx-doc/sphinx/Doc-3k/library/pyexpat.rst

 .. exception:: ExpatError

    The exception raised when Expat reports an error.
-See section :ref:`expaterror-objects`, "ExpatError Exceptions," for more information on interpreting Expat errors.
+See section :ref:`expaterror-objects` for more information on interpreting Expat errors.

 .. exception:: error